 Among this celebrated list, Barcelona Chair produced by Knoll cannot be missed.
 Designed on purpose for the International Exhibition of 1929 in Spain, it has instantly become the icon of Modern Art Movement.
 Its elegance given by the simplicity of its slight and curved structure, follows perfectly the famous motto of its author, Mies van der Rohe's: Less is More.

 From the magic pencil of Italian architect Vico Magistretti, pure geometric shapes come out: a cylinder, a hemisphere and a cone, to compose another icon, the Atollo Lamp produced by Oluce.
 Approaching closer to a light sculpture, this lamp has become the image of Italian design in the world, and also won the Compasso D’Oro Award in 1979, entering in the collections of design museums but also in our homes.

 The Kartell Company has been the first to include plastic materials within its furniture production.
-The emblem décor object of Kartell collection is Componibile, a tall boy, conceived as a multitasking element able to fit every room of the house.
+The emblem décor object of Kartell collection is Componibile, conceived as a multitasking element able to fit every room of the house.
 The design solution is simple and original: some circular small drawers overlap one another generating a flexible container which is also easily modifiable.
 Available in many colors, included silver and gold.